jaysoo/nx-react-book/manuscript/chapter1.md

 : A package that uses multiple libraries to form a runnable program.
 An application is usually either run in the browser or by Node.

 **Library**
 : A set of files that deal with related concerns.
-For example, a shared component UI library.
+For example, a shared component library.

 Now, let's create our workspace.

-## Creating an Nx workspace
+## Creating a Nx workspace

 You can create the workspace as follows: